Flood Risk Reduction

 It is not possible to conclude if a particular property may flood in the future by only considering past flooding.
 Instead, Council have commissioned a flood study which uses computer calculations in conjunction with established scientific principles to map a wider extent of potential floods.

-Members of the public are now able to access data gathered through the flood study by applying for a 1% AEP Flood Certificate.
+Members of the public are now able to access the Floor Heights for Habitable Buildings Policy and data gathered through the flood study by applying for a 1% AEP Flood Certificate using the links below.

 1% AEP Flood Certificates